 The University of Miami Hospital is licensed for 560 beds and is situated on a 10.5-acre parcel comprised of a thirteen-story hospital building, a six-story medical office building, and a sevenstory, 800-space, parking garage with a two-story medical office building.
-This facility is the region's first university-owned, multispecialty, acute care hospital and the flagship facility of UHealth - University of Miami's Health System.
+The hospital building and garage opened in 1972, and the medical office building in 1962.
+This facility is the region's first university-owned, multi-specialty, acute care hospital and the flagship facility of UHealth - University of Miami's Health System.
 Adult specialties include: Cancer; Cardiology and Heart Surgery; Diabetes and endocrinology; Ear, Nose and Throat; Gastroenterology and GI Surgery; Geriatrics; Gynecology; Nephrology; Neurology and Neurosurgery; Orthopedics; Pulmonology; and, Urology.
 This hospital was purchased in 2007 by the University of Miami and was previously known as the Cedars Medical Center.
 In 2013 a helipad was added atop the parking garage.